nnisarggada/pacman/README.md

 # PACMAN - Private Alternative for Contact Management And Networking

 **PACMAN** is a privacy-centric solution that empowers users to regain control over their contact data.
-Hosting it on platforms like Vercel for free, users can easily export contacts to VCF files and share a unique URL for hassle-free contact additions.
+Hosting it on their own servers, there's no issue with privacy.
+Users can easily export contacts to VCF files and share a URL for hassle-free contact additions.
 Say goodbye to data privacy concerns and hello to seamless contact management.